fungos/ass/README.md

 # ASS: Audio Stupidly Simple

-A really very simple audio library composed of only two files (implementation and header) generated from a processed [SoLoud project](https://github.com/jarikomppa/soloud), removing audio synthesis features.
+A single header library for audio decoding and playback.

 To KISS*, ASS supports only:
 - Wav/Mp3/Ogg/Flac formats